El Gouna Holidays

 For a gorgeous, lively beach, the centrally located Zeytouna Beach makes for a fantastic day in the sun.
 The beach is located on its own island looking out across the Red Sea, surrounded by lagoons.
 It has a 400m long pier that takes you out to the beginning of the coral reef – a great place for snorkelling and diving.
 You’ll find showers, toilets, beach bars, cafes and sun loungers here.

 Widely regarded as one of the Red Sea’s top kite surfing destinations, Mangroovy Beach can get very windy in April.
 It is a fantastic beach to visit if you love sail-based watersports, and for those not looking to get holiday active, there are regular beach parties and public BBQ’s here.
 Restaurants, beach bars, cafes, and public bathrooms are all nearby.
-You can easily get a shuttle bus from downtown El Gouna – the bus route and timetable can be seen here.

 For those who like their beaches secluded and peaceful, the exquisite Tawila Island is found just over an hour from El Gouna.
 You’ll find long, empty white sand shores and crystal clear waters.
 The beach is accessible by boat, which can be easily arranged from your hotel, and offers the chance to see dolphins along the way.